deprimus/Backport/SETUP.md

 # Setup

 This guide isn't in-depth.
-If you don't know what this is, you don't need it.
+Basically, Backport is used to provide an in-game console.
+This console is based on the Risa language.
+The setup consists of creating multiple objects and assigning some components.
+After this, you can use this console.
+You may customize the console appearance however you want.
+However, to make your life easier, a default configuration is described below, and default sprites are included in this repository.

 You must have [risa-sharp](https://github.com/exom-dev/risa-sharp) in your Unity project, and also a [C99 Risa](https://github.com/exom-dev/risa) DLL.
 Note that they are **included** in all Backport releases on this repo, so you can directly use those.